e-misael/SauceDemo-automation-project/README.md

 1. Clone the project.
 2. Open the terminal.
 3. Navigate to the project folder.
 4. Run the command "mvn clean test".
+Alternatively, it's possible to run tests filtered by tag using the command: "mvn run -Dgroups=smoke".

 ### Checking the test-result
+1. Open the "target" folder.
+2. Run the "allure serve" command.
+3. The report should be displayed in the browser.

+Alternatively,
 1. Open the target/allure-results folder.
 2. Run the command "allure generate".
 3. Run the command "allure open".